-The European Union's commitment to respect freedom and pluralism of the media, as well as the right to information and freedom of expression is enshrined in Article 11 of the Charter of Fundamental Rights, similar to the provision of Article 10 of the European Convention for the Protection of Human Rights and Fundamental Freedoms.
+The European Union's commitment to respect the freedom and pluralism of the media as well as the right to freedom of expression - which includes the right to receive and impart information without interference by public authority - are enshrined in Article 11 of the EU's Charter of Fundamental Rights.
+The latter mirrors Article 10 of the European Convention for the Protection of Human Rights and Fundamental Freedoms.

 Defending Media Freedom and Pluralism

-- Addressing violations of media freedom and pluralism: The European Commission is co-funding projects run by the European Centre for Press and Media Freedom and partners with the object to address violations of media freedom and pluralism in the EU and Candidate Countries.
+- Addressing violations of media freedom and pluralism: The European Commission co-funds projects run by the European Centre for Press and Media Freedom (ECPMF) and its partners geared at addressing violations of media freedom and pluralism in the EU Member States and Candidate Countries.

-- Independent monitoring of media pluralism: The European Commission awarded grants for the Centre for Media Pluralism and Media Freedom(CMPF) to further develop and implement of the “Media pluralism Monitor” (MPM).
+- Independent monitoring of media pluralism: The European Commission awarded grants to the Centre for Media Pluralism and Media Freedom(CMPF) for the development and implementation of the “Media Pluralism Monitor” (MPM).

-The 2017 exercise covers all 28 Member States, as well as two candidate countries.
+The 2017 exercise covererd all 28 Member States, as well as three candidate countries.

 Details and results are available on the Media Pluralism Monitor page.